mautic/mautic-documentation/pages/01.Home/02.Contributing/docs.en.md

 1. Select a file to edit on your fork.
 1. Make your commits.
 1. Open a pull request to `base fork: mautic/mautic-documentation` with `base: master`.
 1. Include and reference any [Issues][doc-issues] your Pull Request addresses.
+Be sure to write 'closes #0001' if your PR will close an existing issue, so that they are automatically linked.

 #### Editing documentation using the command-line